grolon9599/git-exercise/README.md

 # git-exercise
 hello world :D
-it is a lovely monday
+it is a lovely monday!